 (c) The department may include or retain on the list of hazardous wastes any additional solid waste not included on the list promulgated by the U.S. environmental protection agency if the department determines that the additional solid waste has characteristics which identify it as a hazardous waste based on the criteria promulgated under sub.
-(1) and if the department determines that the inclusion or retention is necessary to protect public health, (3) (a) The department shall promulgate rules under subs.
+(1) and if the department determines that the inclusion or retention is necessary to protect public health, safety or welfare.
+The department shall issue specific findings and conclusions on which its determinations are based and shall include or retain the additional solid waste on the list of hazardous wastes by rule.

+(3) (a) The department shall promulgate rules under subs.
 (1) and (2) which establish not less than 2 nor more than 4 classes of hazardous waste and shall assign wastes to a particular class.
 The classes shall be based upon the relative degrees of hazard posed by the waste.
 Standards established under this chapter for hazardous waste facilities or for equipment which transports hazardous waste shall recognize and differentiate between the classes of waste which the facility or equipment is intended to transport, treat, store or dispose.